julianFBarbosa/calindra-backend/README.md

 It will create the container applications, install dependencies and run your dockerized application.

-After the installation, the frontend application will be avaliable at [http://localhost:3001](http://localhost:3001).
+After the installation, the application will be avaliable at [http://localhost:3001](http://localhost:3001).